 - Federal Government financial assistance grants: The Disaster Recovery Allowance provides access to up to 13 weeks income support to help those in certain areas get back on their feet and the Australian Government Disaster Recovery Payment provides a one-off payment for people who have been seriously injured, have lost their homes or whose homes have been directly damaged.
 There are dedicated pages for NSW, Victoria, South Australia and Queensland and Tasmania.

-- Australian Red Cross grants: providing emergency grant of $5,000 per household for people whose primary place of residence has been destroyed or rendered uninhabitable.
+- Australian Red Cross grants: providing emergency grants for people whose primary place of residence has been destroyed or rendered uninhabitable.

 - Australian Banking Association (ABA) assistance package: affected customers experiencing financial difficulties can have their loan repayments deferred, fees and charges waived and existing loans restructured at ABA member banks including Commonwealth Bank, National Australia Bank, Westpac, ANZ and St George.